What are Days Sales Outstanding?

 (Average Debtors or Receivables)/Turnover*365

-Debtors and Turnover figures available in the company accounts.
+Debtors and Turnover figures available in the company accounts. serve as foundational inputs when learning how to calculate financial ratios accurately.

 What does the figure indicate?